Wong (Marvel Comics): Marvel Adventures

 Jason Wong was a friend of Stephen Strange from his college years.
 Strange suffered a severe mental breakdown after his car accident and Wong became his caretaker.
 After multiple doctors could not help, Wong took Strange to a man he knew called the 'Ancient One'.
 Strange's mental illnesses were slowly healed with rudimentary magic-based meditation techniques.
 In the process, Wong and the Ancient One became fast friends.
 They later moved to Strange's Bleecker Street Sanctum Sanctorum where they sometimes enjoy competitive video game sessions.

 Marvel Zombies

 In Marvel Zombies vs. The Army of Darkness #3, Wong, while alone in the Sanctum, gives shelter to the bitten and turned Doctor Druid.
 Despite the man's attempt to control his hunger, he kills and devours Wong.

-Season One
+Doctor Strange: Season One

-Wong is presented as an equal, yet headstrong disciple to the Ancient One.
+In the graphic novel Doctor Strange: Season One, Wong is presented as an equal yet headstrong disciple to the Ancient One.
 When he learns of several relics capable of commanding the powerful Vishanti entities, he ventures out from the monastery to secure them.
 Before and during this adventure, he mentors Stephen Strange in aspects of self-defense and magical arts.
-Though he is tempted by the vast power gained by control of the relics, he willingly gives them up.
+Though he is tempted by the vast power gained by controlling the relics, he willingly gives them up.